-The school/college will only allow use of the school premises by other organisations schools outside of school hours for the purposes of providing supplemental schooling if:
+The school/college will only allow use of the school premises by other organisations schools outside of school hours for the purposes of providing supplemental schooling if the organisation can demonstrate it is able to keep children safe.
+The governing body or proprietor will ensure:

-- the schools articles of trust or other incorporating document allows this; - the organisation provides an overview of what it intends to teach so that the board of governors is able to make a judgement on whether this is in line with the promotion of British values; - the organisation can provide copies of child protection policies and procedures and the school/college accept these as adequate; - the organisation can provide evidence that they have followed safer recruitment practices and that their staff have the requisite DBS checks; - the following reasonable and due diligence checks are taken out on the organisation by the school; - o an internet search on the organisation - checks with Camden's Community Groups and Schools Consultant (020 7974 7319) - checks with Prevent Education officer (020 7974 1008) - checks with Camden Community Safety and the local police (020 7974 2915) - details of the agreement are recorded on the partnership agreement record with clear provision for the circumstances under which the agreement can be terminated by the school/college for breach.
+- the schools articles of trust or other incorporating document allows this; - the organisation provides an overview of what it intends to teach so that the board of governors is able to make a judgement on whether this is in line with the promotion of British values; - the organisation can provide copies of child protection policies and procedures and the school/college accept these as adequate; - the organisation can provide evidence that they have followed safer recruitment practices and that their staff have the requisite DBS checks; - the following reasonable and due diligence checks are taken out on the organisation by the school; - o an internet search on the organisation - o checks with Camden's Community Groups and Schools Consultant (020 7974 7319) - o checks with Prevent Education officer (020 7974 1008) - o checks with Camden Community Safety and the local police (020 7974 2915) - details of the agreement are recorded on the partnership agreement record with clear provision for the circumstances under which the agreement can be terminated by the school/college for breach.